 Anti-Islamic' protesters demonstrate outside Toronto mosque calling for ban on Islam

-There are 1 comment on the 900 CHML AM story from 13 hrs ago, titled Anti-Islamic' protesters demonstrate outside Toronto mosque calling for ban on Islam.
-In it, 900 CHML AM reports that:

-A small group of protesters converged outside of a mosque in downtown Toronto Friday afternoon calling for the banning of Islam and comparing Muslims to terrorists while people prayed inside.
-Toronto police said more than a dozen people demonstrated outside the Masjid Toronto , a mosque near Dundas Street West and Chestnut Street, for an "anti-Islamic protest" just after noon Friday.
+A small group of protesters demonstrated outside of a mosque in downtown Toronto Friday with signs, banners and megaphones calling for the banning of Islam while people prayed inside.
+Toronto Police Const.

 Add your comments below